 Our technology revolutionizes the customer experience by helping customers obtain a policy within seconds and process a claim estimate within minutes in comparison with existing processes that can take weeks.
 Roadzen's revenue derived from platform sales is usage-based, meaning we get paid on a per-vehicle or per-use basis.

-Sales of Roadzen's IaaS platform represented approximately 65% of revenues for the three months ended June 30, 2024.
+Sales of Roadzen's IaaS platform represented approximately 50% and 56% of revenues for the for the three and six months ended September 30, 2024.

 Brokerage Commission and Fees: